 While uploading a photo, WhatsApp automatically optimizes it for web by reducing its resolution but, unfortunately, there was no such option compress video.
 The tool simply gives you an error and leaves you on your own to find a solution.

 Cool Tip: See how you can compress video file size on Windows using the default video editor, the Movie Maker, to save bandwidth while uploading it on different video sharing sites or emailing it.

-Reducing Video Size Using Video Converter App
+Reduce Video File Size Using Video Converter App

 The app comes in two versions: Lite and Pro.
 The pro version comes with a pre-configured mode for compressing the video size.
-After you select a video, you can straightaway provide the final size of processed video you wish for and get the conversion done.
-So if time matters to you over money, you can go ahead and use the pro version to convert the video.
-However, if you are willing to put in some extra effort to save a few dimes, you can manually reduce the video size in the lite version.
+After you select a video file, you can straightaway provide the final video file size you wish for and get the conversion done.

 So, if time matters to you over money, you can go ahead and use the pro version to convert video.
 However, if you are willing to put in some extra effort to save a few dimes, you can manually compress video file size in the lite version regardless of the video format.

 After installing the Video Converter app on your Android device, launch it and import the video file you would like to compress.
 After you select the video file, tap the Convert option at the bottom of the screen.

 Select Manual profile to convert the file and reduce video resolution, bitrate, and frame rate of the video.
 The recommended settings while reducing video size is 176×144, 800, and 23.98, respectively.
 Leave every other settings as it is and convert the file without causing harm to video quality.